Ganymede-Bio/website-docusaurus/docs/nodes/File/CSV_Read_Multi.md

 ### Node Description

-Reads contents of a CSV file into data lake
+Reads contents of multiple CSV files into data lake

 The contents of CSV file are passed to the user-defined function, which return one or more tables for storage in Ganymede data lake.